Brandon-Galloway/Flora-Client/README.md

 ![AWSIoTPythonSDK](https://img.shields.io/badge/AWSIoTPythonSDK-v1.5.2-orange.svg)

 ## Overview
-The Flora Client is an AWS IoT client to enable the measurement and submission of sensor data to the Flora backend.
+The Flora Client is an AWS IoT client to enable the measurement and submission of sensor data to the [Flora Backend](https://github.com/Brandon-Galloway/Flora).

 <details closed>
 <summary> Future Enhancements </summary>